-The company is exposed to price risk (including the impact of foreign exchange) on its stock purchases.
+The company is exposed to price risk on its stock purchases.
 It mitigates this risk through supplier relationship management and margin management.

 Cash flow and liquidity risk

 Liquidity risk is the risk that the company may not be able to meet its financial obligations as they fall due.
 The company ensures that there are sufficient levels of committed facilities and cash to ensure that the company is, at all times, able to meet its financial commitments.
 Liquidity risk is managed by daily and weekly monitoring of forecast and actual cash flows.